kinoute/scraper-allocine/README.md

 By default, the script will:

 * Scrap the first 50 pages of Allociné ;
-* Wait 10 seconds between each page scrapped ;
+* Wait 10 seconds between each page scraped ;
 * Save the results in a csv filename called `allocine.csv` in the `files` folder.

 To tun with these default options, simply do: